baniitaa/MindMate/README.md

 # MindMate
 MindMate is a responsive, AI-integrated web application designed to empower users in tracking, understanding, and improving their mental well-being.
 With a calming pastel blue UI and user-friendly dashboard, it’s built for accessibility, privacy, and emotional support.
-MindMate – Your AI-Powered Mental Wellness Companion

-MindMate is a responsive, AI-integrated web application designed to empower users in tracking, understanding, and improving their mental well-being.
-With a calming pastel blue UI and user-friendly dashboard, it’s built for accessibility, privacy, and emotional support.

 Features
 - ✅ Personalized Self-Assessments